Eddimir/AnimationExample/README.md

 # AnimationExample
-Es una aplicación que fue creada en consola y tiene que ver con una animación básica con el lenguaje C#      It's an app that was created on console and has to do with a basic animation with the C language #
+It is an application that was created in the console and has to do with a basic animation using asynchronous programming in C#